destinyae/vechain-docs/developer-resources/built-in-contracts.md

 ### authority.sol <a href="#authority-sol" id="authority-sol"></a>

 [authority.sol ](https://github.com/vechain/thor/blob/master/builtin/gen/authority.sol)is related to the proof of authority (PoA) consensus mechanism.
-The Authority contract manages a list of candidate proposers that are responsible for packing transactions into a block.
+The Authority contract manages a list of candidate proposers responsible for packing transactions into a block.
 The proposers are authorized by a voting committee, but only the first 101 proposers in the candidates list can build a block.
-A candidate proposer includes signer address, endorsor address and identity.
+A candidate proposer includes signer's address, endorsor address and identity.
 Signer address is related to sign a block, endorsor address is used for charging miner's fee and identity is used for identifying the proposer.

 **Address** :0x0000000000000000000000417574686f72697479